ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     ~    home directory  (%USERPROFILE%)
     *    RM main database file location

-*   Switching between RM 8 and RM 9
+*   Switching between RM 8, RM 9 and RM 10
     This section probably applies to no-one.
 Please don't read it and get confused !
     If the machine running the script has had multiple versions of RootsMagic installed, over the years, there may be slightly unexpected behavior in some